Meet Our Team

 Communications Infrastructure Design & Build

-Bruce Lorenzen is the Manager of the Communications Infrastructure Design & Build team, responsible for the design and installation of the physical layer (telecommunications rooms, pathways, and cabling) for the campus in support of voice and data services.
-They help campus customers navigate complex changes to their existing systems as well as moves between locations.
-The team also manages the day-to-day installation of voice and data cabling to the station jack.
-Before you start your telecommunications project, please follow these steps:
+Bruce Lorenzen is the Manager of the Communications Infrastructure Design & Build team, responsible for the design and installation of the physical layer (telecommunications rooms, pathways, and cabling) for the campus in support of telephone and network services.
+They work with campus stakeholders to navigate complex changes to their existing systems, moves between buildings, and new building construction.
+The team also manages the installation of telephone and network cabling to jacks/ports in buildings.

-- Follow established standards - All proposed building telecommunications design work must meet compliance with Berkeley IT Telecommunication Standards(link is external).
-Contractors shall review all applicable standards before the start of any project.
+Follow established standards - All proposed building telecommunications design work must comply with Berkeley IT Telecommunication Standards.
+Contractors must review and plan to implement all applicable standards before the start of any project.

-Gladys Oddoye is the Manager of this team who provides telecommunications services that facilitate communication across the campus community.
-Services include:
+This team provides stakeholder support with telecommunications services that facilitate the implementation of telecommunications services across the campus community.

-- Consultation, Training, and Coordination of Voice and Data Service requests
+- Consultation, Training, and Coordination of Telephone (Voice) and Network (Data) Service requests

-- Zoom Add-On Services – acquisition of licenses and provisioning of this service.
-This is the recharge side of Zoom services that departments pay for
+- Zoom Add-On Services - licensing and provisioning of this service.
+(This is the recharge Zoom service that departments pay for).

 Network Services